async-labs/builderbook/README.md

 [![apm](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/builderbook/builderbook/blob/master/LICENSE.md)
 [![apm](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/builderbook/builderbook#contributing)

 Builder Book is an open source web app built with React/Material-UI/Next/Express/Mongoose/MongoDB.
+If you are interested in using this app as a boilerplate, see [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate).

 - To see a book hosted with this app: https://builderbook.org/books/builder-book/introduction
 - To create your own book (Admin demo): https://demo1.builderbook.org/login

 ## How can you use this app?
-- as a boilerplate for React/Material-UI/Next/Express/Mongoose/MongoDB stack;
+- as a [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate) for React/Material-UI/Next/Express/Mongoose/MongoDB stack;
 - as learning material for third-party APIs such as Google, Github, AWS SES, Mailchimp, Stripe;
 - as a production-ready web app:
-  - write content, e.g. documentation, on Github but display the content on a web app;
+  - write documention, or similar content, with markdown and display the content on a web app;
   - write a book with markdown and sell it on your own website